-How an Online Backup Service Works
+How a Personal Online Backup Service Works?

 With a fast Internet connection, using an online backup service should be relatively easy, seamless and, for the most part, automatic.
-Once you configure or choose your data set or set of files you want to be backed up, an online backup service should take care of the rest.
-With most online backup service providers, you first need to download a client application that allows you to select the files or drives you want backup online.
+Once you configure or choose your data set or set of files you want to be backed up, a personal online backup service should take care of the rest.
+With most personal online backup service providers, you first need to download a client application that allows you to select the files or drives you want backup online.
 Once you have downloaded and configured online file backup, the client application then transfers the files to the online backup service provider automatically at pre-configured or scheduled times and intervals.

 Once you back up the files online, you can access them from the computer using the client application or a Web browser.
 The best online backup service providers also enable you to access your online file backup via other devices, such as tablets and smartphones.
 If the original files on the computer (or phone or tablet as the case may be) are ever lost or deleted, you can use the client software to restore the files to their original state (or the state they were in at the time the backup was performed.)